Huntario/RSSAnalyzer/README/README.md

 README.md

+GOALS
+X - 01.Must uses at least two APIs
+X - 02.Must use AJAX to pull data
+X - 03.Must utilize at least one new library or technology that we haven’t discussed 04.Must have a polished frontend / UI
+X - 05.Must meet good quality coding standards (indentation, scoping, naming) X - 06.Must NOT use alerts, confirms, or prompts (look into modals!)
+X - 07.Must have some sort of repeating element (table, columns, etc) X - 08.Must use Bootstrap or Alternative CSS Framework X - 09.Must be Deployed (Heroku or Firebase)
+10.Must have User Input Validation

+Bonus
+X - 11.Utilize Firebase for Persistent Data Storage (Consider this basically a requirement).
+12.Mobile Responsive
+13.Use an alternative CSS framework like Material

 AGENDA
-1. Add table that shows last 10 searches - NEWS OUTLET - NEGATIVE/POSITIVE - SCORE
-2. Use Firebase to make table persistent
-3. add space to insert own RSS link
+1. add space to insert own RSS link
-4. AND validate it is an RSS link
+2. validate it is an RSS link
-5. Deploy site to Heroku
-6. Clean up code
+3. clean up code
-7. Look at UI options
+4. Look at UI options

-1 #### RSS to JSON URL ####
-2 #### HPE Sentiment Anlaysis ####

 1 #### RSS to JSON URL ####